Cultural and Community-Based Programs

 Strengthening Qikiqtani Communities

 The Ilagiiktunut fund was established in 2014 through Article 12 of the Mary River Inuit Impact and Benefit Agreement between QIA and Baffinland Iron Mines.
+In 2018-2019, QIA renegotiated an increase in funding to $1.1 million annually.
+QIA and Baffinland contribute equally to the fund, which will continue until 2030.

 Projects selected for funding promote resilient communities, strong families, and job readiness.

-Ilagiiktunut Fund Guidelines
+Ilagiiktunut Fund logo

-Grief and Bereavement
+Compassion and Bereavement

 Supporting Inuit Families